-PRACTICAL NURSING
+NSG: PRACTICAL NURSING

-NSG 101: KSPN FUNDAMENTALS OF PHARMACOLOGY & SAFE MEDICATION ADMINISTRATION

-This course introduces the principles of pharmacology including: pharmacokinetics, pharmacodynamics, pharmacotherapeutics, common adverse/side effects, and contraindications.
+NSG 101: KSPN FUNDAMENTALS OF PHARMACOLOGY & SAFE MEDICATION ADMINISTRATION common adverse/side effects, and contraindications.
 Emphasis is placed on nursing care related to the safe calculation and administration of medications to client s across the life span.